a-scollin/boulders/README.md

 ---

-The app itself has instructions on usage.
-If you run into any problems whilst using the virtualenv's install [python3](https://www.python.org/downloads/) and the requirements.txt as shown above and try again; any other problems don't hesitate to contact me at andrewscollin@hotmail.co.uk
+any problems don't hesitate to contact me at andrewscollin@hotmail.co.uk